How to Stay Cool Naturally in the Summer Heat

 Indoor Body Cooling Techniques

-Freeze wet towels and apply to pulse points
+Freeze wet towels to apply to pulse points.

-Cool foot soaks - Feet have many blood vessels close to skin
+Cool foot soaks target blood vessels close to skin.

-Ice packs on wrists and neck - Target major pulse points
+Use ice packs on wrists and neck to cool major pulse points.

 Advanced Hydration Strategies for Summer Heat